dice-group/FOX/README.md

 ```

 ##License
-FOX is licensed under the [GNU General Public License Version 2, June 1991](http://www.gnu.org/licenses/gpl-2.0.txt) (license document is in the application folder).
+FOX is licensed under the [GNU GPL Version 2, June 1991](http://www.gnu.org/licenses/gpl-2.0.txt) (license document is in the application folder).

+FOX uses several other libraries.
+An incomplete list is as follows:
+* Illinois NLP Pipeline  (University of Illinois Research and Academic Use License)
+* Stanford CoreNLP (GNU GPL Version 2)
+* Apache OpenNLP (Apache License, Version 2)
+* Balie (GNU GPL Version 2)

 ##Bugs
 Found a :bug: bug?
 [Open an issue](https://github.com/AKSW/fox/issues/new) with some [emojis](http://emoji.muan.co).
 Issues without emojis are not valid. :trollface: